JasonJWilliamsNY/science_institute_2019_materials/class_notes/notes_01_28.md

 **Thought questions**

-1. What is GMO (Genetically Modified Organisim)?
+1. What is GMO (Genetically Modified Organisms)?
 2. Why have scientists created GMOs?
-3. When did genetic modification of organims by humans start?
+3. When did genetic modification of organisms by humans start?

 **Vocabulary**